WMHS Admission Requirements

 Three letters of recommendation are required.
 The recommendation letters are important.
 Choose recommenders who can adequately and fairly assess your potential, both as a student and a researcher.

 International applicants whose native language is not English must take the TOEFL or IELTS.
 For the TOEFL, a minimum score of 95 (Internet-based) is required and for IELTS, a score of 7 or better is required.
-Read more about the Proof of English Proficiency requirement.
+You can view a list of recognized English-speaking countries at the Texas A&M admissions site.